sunny200745/Pagination/README.md

 Also we have attached the click-handlers on all the <code>&lt;li&gt;</code> elements primarly <code>next()</code> for next &gt;&gt;  button , <code>prev()</code> for previous &lt;&lt;  button and <code>onCLickPagedNumber()</code> for current page

-## Tests

-Describe and show how to run the tests with code examples.

-## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

-## License

-A short snippet describing the license (MIT, Apache, etc.)